 Peer content tutors are trained to assist students by clarifying concepts covered in class or in readings for class.
 Tutors are trained to employ best practices for peer-to-peer learning and to respect the College Honor Code while working to enhance students’ understanding of course material.

 Peer writing tutors are trained to help tutees with every phase of the writing process.
 Their goal is to assist the tutee in writing the best paper the tutee can write, not the best paper the tutor can write.
 Peer writing tutors receive training on how to assist students in developing as college writers while being mindful of the College Honor Code.

 It is CTLR policy that professional and peer tutors do not assist students with work on take-home exams.

-Because CTLR is the College-sanctioned authorized aid, if a faculty member does not want the students in his/her course to utilize CTLR services on assignments, it is the faculty member’s responsibility to make all students in his/her class aware of this individual policy.
+Because CTLR is the College-sanctioned authorized aid, if a faculty member does not want the students in their course to utilize CTLR services on assignments, it is the faculty member’s responsibility to make all students in their class aware of this individual policy.